qualweb/qualweb/packages/crawler/README.md

     const options = {
       maxDepth?: 2, // max depth to search, 0 to search only the given domain.
 Default value = -1 (search everything) maxUrls?: 100, // max urls to find.
-Default value = -1 (search everything) maxParallelCrawls?: 10, // max urls to crawl at the same time.
-Default value = 5 logging?: true // logs current depth and urls found to the terminal };
+Default value = -1 (search everything) timeout?: 60, // how many seconds the domain should be crawled before it ends.
+Default value = -1 (never stops) maxParallelCrawls?: 10, // max urls to crawl at the same time.
+Default value = 5 logging?: true // logs domain, current depth, urls found and time passed to the terminal };

     await crawler.crawl(options);